 A second reason might be more personal.
 In many family operated businesses the head of the family desires to control the overall family financial situation.
-So in Joe’s case, he could be interested in making sure his wealth stays intact by continuing to own the shopping mall but begin to transfer ownership of the retail store to his children.
+In Joe’s case, he could be interested in making sure his wealth stays intact by continuing to own the shopping mall but begin to transfer ownership of the retail store to his children.
 To maintain control, prior to ownership transfer Joe signs a long term lease with the LLC that owns the shopping strip mall.
 This lease has rates that are quite favorable to his LLC.
 This makes sure that Joe is getting some of the profits from the retail store.

-So the two primary reasons to internal shift profits are to manipulate the financial results or to exercise control over all assets.
+The two primary reasons to internal shift profits are to manipulate the financial results or to exercise control over all assets.

 Sometimes though there are some illegal reasons why shifting occurs.

 Quite a few business owners believe that they can shift profits to reduce their overall tax obligation.
 Remember, in taxation, tax avoidance is perfectly legal.
 Tax evasion is NOT.
-So depending on the nature and intent of the shifting of profits determines whether the owner is exercising tax avoidance or evading his obligation.
+Depending on the nature and intent of the shifting of profits determines whether the owner is exercising tax avoidance or evading his obligation.

-So to explain this, let’s go back to Joe’s situation.
+To explain this, let’s go back to Joe’s situation.
 In my initial description I stated that Joe’s retail operation is a corporation because he owns all of the Stock.
 Stock is of course a term used in the corporation form of ownership.
 His shopping center is owned by a limited liability company which is traditionally reported as a partnership for tax purposes.
 In his LLC the income qualifies as passive in nature due to the tax rules.
 But with the income from the corporation it is taxed at the corporate tax rate.